anezthes/carbon-vaadin/README.md

 `mvn`

 ## Disclaimer
 It's not perfect.
-There are some discrepancies between Carbon and Vaadin that simply cannot be amended with CSS.
+Some of the differences between Carbon and Vaadin cannot be amended with CSS.
+There are also a few things I wasn't able to figure out based on Carbon's current documentation and source code.

 ## Missing
 ### Carbon themes
 - Gray 10
 - Gray 90
-- Gray 100

 ### Carbon components
 - Breadcrumb